deech/fltkhs/README.md

     > make
     > make install

+If you didn't install FLTK from source you'll need `make`, `autoconf`, `autoheader` to build the Haskell bindings.

 Only on Linux and OSX, once FLTK is installed the standard Cabal build command `cabal build` from the top-level directory should build everything including the C/C++ wrappers and Haskell demos.

 The available demos are listed in `fltkhs.cabal` as separate `Executable` components.
 Once it is done building, `dist/build/<demo-name>/<demo-name>` should run any of them.
 For example to run the `buttons` demo, from the top-level directory do: